itoufiq314/ultimate-linux-guide-by-Abhishek-Veeramalla/07-process-management/README.md

 ### Viewing Processes
 - `ps aux` – View all running processes
+- `ps aux | nl` – count number of all running processes or `ps aux | wc -l`
+- `ps aux | grep processName(java)` - grep is a command to filter the output
+- `ps -ef` – View all running processes without showing memory utilization
 - `ps -u username` – View processes for a specific user
 - `ps -C processname` – Show a process by name
 - `pgrep processname` – Find a process by name and return its PID